sytzez/compost/README.md

 - Semantic analysis (`sem`) - Resolves abstract syntax tree into semantic objects such as modules, traits and classes.
 - Runtime (`runtime`) - Instantiates classes and calculates actual results.

-Ideally there will be modules to replace the runtime module which compile the code down into a binary file.
+In the future there will be modules to replace the runtime module, which compile the code down into a binary file.

+For more details about the implementation of this compiler see my [blog posts](#related-blogs).

 ## The Future of Compost